-2.1 This policy sets out how St Leger Homes of Doncaster (SLHD) will comply with data protection legislation and protect the personal information of everyone who receives services from, or provides services to SLHD.
-It informs customers of their rights, and suppliers / partners of their responsibilities.
-It shows how we comply with the General Data Protection Regulation (GDPR), the Data Protection Act 2018, other regulations and good practice standards.
+2.1 This policy sets out how St Leger Homes of Doncaster (SLHD) will comply with data protection legislation and protect the personal information of everyone who receives services from or provides services to SLHD.
+It informs customers and staff members of their rights, and suppliers / partners of their responsibilities.
+It shows how we comply with the UK General Data Protection Regulation (GDPR), the Data Protection Act 2018, other regulations and good practice standards.